it4biz/pentaho-training/README.md

 If you want to download the CE(Community Edition) please go direct to sourceforge.net instead of the website Pentaho.com.

-Until today (August, 11, 2015) the last stable version of Pentaho is the 6.1.0.1-196 version.
+Until today (May, 23, 2016) the last stable version of Pentaho is the 6.1.0.1-196 version.

 Downloads Pentaho BI Suite CE (Community Edition)<BR>